Bachelor of Engineering (Honours) in Civil Engineering

 The course is structured around the 16 competencies identified by Engineers Australia as being essential to the graduating engineer.
 These competencies are broadly grouped into: knowledge and skills, application, personal and professional skills.

-Civil engineers typically find work in a range of settings, including municipal and government road authorities, water supply and management agencies, construction companies, railway departments and companies, natural resource management organisations, consulting engineering companies, airport authorities, mining companies, irrigation authorities, research organisations and in tertiary education teaching.
+As a civil engineer in a range of settings, including municipal and government road authorities, water supply and management agencies, construction companies, railway departments and companies, natural resource management organisations, consulting engineering companies, airport authorities, mining companies, irrigation authorities, research organisations and in tertiary education.

-Students have opportunities to engage with industry representatives from the early stages of the course, creating valuable professional networks.
+Students engage with industry representatives from the early stages of the course, creating valuable professional networks.

 Major areas of study

-In the final year, students undertake a full-year subject in engineering research (thesis), which enables them to explore the forefronts of engineering development and gives them the opportunity to contribute to new knowledge in their chosen topic.
+All students undertake a full-year subject in engineering research (thesis unit) in their final year, which enables them to explore the frontiers of engineering development and contribute to new knowledge in their chosen field.

-On-campus students experience a variety of teaching approaches including lectures, tutorials, online activities and video-linked or podcast virtual classes.
+On-campus students experience a variety of teaching approaches including lectures, tutorials, laboratory classes, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you cut months or years off your degree.